 That shared humanness is a huge source of sublimation for people struggling at the bottom.
 Tango liberates them because in tango they have regained the dignity of being on the same footing with others.
 All tango dancers are created equal whether they are taxi drivers or company executives, servant girls or first daughters.
 You enjoy the person dancing with you for who they are as a fellow human being regardless of their social status.
 Tango is where Cinderella and Prince Charming fall in love.
 "It melts down differences by zeroing in on our commonality," Dujovne wrote, "it feeds our hunger for being on a level with others."

-After 240 years, however, the gap between the rich and the poor in America has not narrowed.
+After 240 years, however, the gap between rich and poor has not been narrowed in America.
 In fact, it is widened in our times.
 Power corrupts.
 When we were under the oppression of a despot, we called for equality.
 When we gained the control of our own destiny, we started to do the same thing to others.
 Self-interest and compassion are juxtaposed in human nature.
 When we keep a balance between the two, we do fine.
-But when we lose that balance, when we only think about ourselves and disregard others, when we formulate theories like individualism, personal freedom and individual rights to legitimize selfish behaviors (See Tango and Individualism.), when we misinterpret the founding documents from a narrow, individualistic perspective in favor of the self rather than society, the rich rather than the poor, and the villains rather than the victims, when we allow ourselves to pursue self-interest at the expense of others, when we permit tycoons to use unfair competition to establish monooly in manufacturing, commerce, banking, insurance, healthcare, pharmaceutics, utilities, real estate, professional services, etc., when the rich are given the privilege of using their money to influence legislation and policy-making, when the law is used by special interests as a tool to protect their interests, when freedom is used to promote arms sales, violence, doping, obscenity, homosexuality and alternative life styles (See Tango and Gender Relations.), when personal liberty is used to undermine traditional family, the very foundation of society (See Tango and Family Values.), when divorce, irresponsible sex, single parent family and same sex marriage become the accepted norms and are sponsored by the state, etc., we get ourselves further and further into the mess we are in now.
+But when we lose that balance, when we only think about ourselves and disregard others, when we formulate theories like individualism, personal freedom and individual rights to legitimize selfish behaviors (see Tango and Individualism), when we misinterpret the founding documents from a narrow, individualistic perspective in favor of the self rather than society, the rich rather than the poor, and the villains rather than the victims, when we allow ourselves to pursue self-interest at the expense of others, when we permit tycoons to use unfair competition to establish their monopolies, when the rich are given the privilege of using their money to influence legislation and policy-making, when the law becomes the means to protect and advance the interests of the privileged class, when freedom is used to promote arms sales, violence, doping, obscenity, homosexuality and alternative life styles (see Tango and Gender Issues), when personal liberty is used to undermine traditional family and family-centered values, the very foundation of society (see Tango and Family Values), when divorce, irresponsible sex, single parent family and same sex marriage become the accepted norms and are sponsored by the state, etc., we get ourselves further and further into the mess we are in now.

 The following video is relevant to this subject.
 It is well-directed, thought-provocative, and with many humorous details like the responses of the crowd, the looks in the girls' eyes, and the old lady being carried away, etc. The dance is of the highest quality with excellent musicality and choreography.
 I especially appreciate the ending where the elegant dignity of the heroic nonentity won over the arrogance of the social elites.
 Watch in fullscreen.